If you or someone you know is caring for a friend or family member and needs some help, check out these local, state, national resources.

 These sites provide a variety of general information related to family caregiving as well as places to find specific information about illnesses and conditions that often require caregiving.

-It is becoming more common for grandparents to take on the responsibility of caring for a grandchild.
-And while the experience can be rewarding, it can also be challenging.
-Learn more about the assistance available for grandparents who are raising a grandchild or another young family member.
+It is becoming more common for grandparents and other relatives to take on the responsibility of surrogate parenting due to the absence of the parents.
+This can be a rewarding, yet challenging experience.
+Learn more about the assistance available for grandparents and other relatives who are raising a grandchild or another young family member.

 Learn more about the different kinds of care available and where to go to get assistance accessing care.